uncensorie/mlfinalproj/README.md

 "If you had a bag with 3 red balls, 3 green balls, and 3 blue balls, how many draws would you need to guarantee having 2 balls of each color?"

-Success: %green%The correct answer is 6 draws.
-No matter how you draw, after 6 draws, you will have at least 2 balls of each color due to the worst-case scenario.%%
+Success: **The correct answer is 6 draws.
+No matter how you draw, after 6 draws, you will have at least 2 balls of each color due to the worst-case scenario.**
-Failure: %red%Any answer that doesn't properly account for the worst-case scenario or give the wrong number of draws.%%
+Failure: **Any answer that doesn't properly account for the worst-case scenario or give the wrong number of draws.**

 ##### Answers